chevah/github-hooks-server/README.rst

 The upload of the package succeeds, but updating the Function App does not.

 Therefore, we have to deploy using Azure CLI and Azure Functions Core Tools.
-Serverless is still used, because it generates the proper package.
+Serverless is still useful, because it generates the proper package.

 Install
 `Azure CLI <https://github.com/Azure/azure-cli>`_ and